--The recommendation for Adblock Plus has been changed to µBlock.
+-The recommendation for Adblock Plus has been changed to µBlock Origin.
 This is because Adblock Plus is whitelisting ad domains and not blocking all ads.
 Adblock Edge, an alternative, is also being discontinued. µBlock also uses less resources than Adblock Plus.

 -We have dropped the recommendation for CipherFox as Firefox has improved the browser to allow similar functionality without the add-on.

 -The recommendation for Ghostery has been changed to Disconnect.
 This is because Ghostery has poor default settings and because it is maintained by a web marketing company.

 -We have added a method for disabling WebRTC.

 -We have added the recommendation for the EFF's Privacy Badger.